kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Users would like to be able to address the following use cases:

-- The ability to allow vendors to release vendor-specific managers for their hardware and provide an interface while not having vendor-specific code within Kubelet.
+* The ability to allow vendors to release vendor-specific managers for their hardware and provide an interface while not having vendor-specific code within Kubelet.

-- Differentiate between types of cores and memory.
+* Differentiate between types of cores and memory. <br>
   Note - Dynamic resouce allocation does this with regular resources today.
 We seek to extend this ability.

-- Diffentiate between different configurations of cores and memory, for instance cores designated as performance versus those designated as efficiency cores
+* Diffentiate between different configurations of cores and memory, for instance cores designated as performance versus those designated as efficiency cores

-- Have custom plugins to optimize for particular types of workloads.
-These plugins may be built for performance, power reduction, or both.
+* Have custom plugins to optimize for particular types of workloads.
+These plugins may be built for performance, power reduction, or both.  <br>
   Note:  Currently, there are very limited sets of available topology policies.
 Every new policy must be approved and be lockstep with the Kuberenetes release process.

-- Be able to hot-plug and test new resource managers.
+* Be able to hot-plug and test new resource managers.

-- Be able to remove some of the complexity with current setup.
+* Be able to remove some of the complexity with current setup.

-- Have a faster path to desired changes, without potentially impacting the core of Kubernetes with every policy change.
+* Have a faster path to desired changes, without potentially impacting the core of Kubernetes with every policy change. <br>
   Note that current solutions have been cropping up to allow for resource management outside the core Kubelet.
 THese solutions require turning off the Kubelet functionality and overriding current Kubelet allocation.
 We should provide a path otherwise.

-- Be able to get information on the pods on the node without having to contact the API server, which may not have updated information.
+* Be able to get information on the pods on the node without having to contact the API server, which may not have updated information.

-- Be able to change the number of resources available on the node, at any time, and update.
+* Be able to change the number of resources available on the node, at any time, and update.

-- Be able to do research, with minimum toil, on new policies and resource management strategies.
+* Be able to do research, with minimum toil, on new policies and resource management strategies

-- Can model off of current Kubernetes scheduler plugins and have a similar community that releases plugins for particular use cases.

 This design will also use the already tried and true gRPC, which is used for many other pluggable components within Kubernetes.
-It will simplify the Kubelet as it is today and move the complexity out into external managers.
+The hope is that it will also, as a side effect, allow a path to simplify the Kubelet as it is today and move the complexity into external plugins.

 ### Goals